Fifty Shades Darker

 Honourable awful movie mention goes to the oral sex scene.
 I wish I had timed it, but he goes down on her for barely a few seconds before she orgasms, with no warm-up.
 That doesn’t happen in real life.

 Does Fifty Shades Darker have any redeeming qualities?

 On the whole, no. But, as per usual with films and TV series I dislike, I liked the soundtrack.
 I did like the glitz and glamour of the ball, but then I do have a soft sport for masks.
 I also liked that Anastasia Steele grew a backbone from time to time, granted it was fleeting, but it was something.
 That’s my complete list of ‘good’ things about the film.

 The film infuriates me, as much as any film can.
 There’s no chemistry, there’s barely a plot, the characters are awful, it’s utterly boring, and it’s such a weak piece of cinema.
 I was half tempted to turn the Fifty Shades Darker viewing experience into a drinking game – every time something idiotic happens to take a sip … by my liver wouldn’t survive the abuse.

 If you want to watch films about fetish, and BDSM that is actually good, I highly recommend Preaching to the Perverted, and Secretary.
-Both excellent films that have substance, show kink in a better light and are actually enjoyable.
+Both are excellent films that have substance, show fetish, BDSM and kink in a better light and are actually enjoyable.